lzap/foreman-elasticsearch/README.md

 ## TODO

 * use $programname and if-else for better smart proxy processing
-* resolve logrotation changes
-* configure tomcat with rsyslog as well
 * add support for pulp and all its components as well
+* configure tomcat with rsyslog as well (no correlation)
 * review /var/log/messages